Mishywayu/The-Odin-project/Project Library/explanation.md

+## Creatin an empty Array
+const myLibrary = [];
+An empty array myLibrary is created to store the Book objects.

 ## Book Constructor:
 Creates a new book object with the specified title, author, number of pages and read status.
 The 'info' method returns a string cntaining the book's details.